SEMIAGUESMI/BetContract-MEVattacks-scenarios/README.md

 ![MEVSimulation/constants.js](images/constantFile.png)

-### 3. Interact with Contracts
+### 3. Interact with Smart Contracts

 For this section, refer to the `README.md` file in the `MEVSimulation/` directory, which contains detailed steps for simulating MEV attack scenarios involving the main functions of each contract.

 The `MEVSimulation/` directory includes three subdirectories:
-- **AMM/** – contains test files for the AMM contract functions.
+- `AMM/` – contains test files for the AMM contract functions.
-- **betContract/** – contains test files for the BetContract functions.
+- `betContract` – contains test files for the BetContract functions.
-- **protectedBetContract/** – contains test files for the ProtectedBetContract functions.
+- `protectedBetContract/` – contains test files for the ProtectedBetContract functions.